rgbkrk/is-this-your-pipe/cfp-form.md

-# DEF CON 22 Call for Papers Form

-## Submission Checklist

-Your submission must contain all the following information.

-* Presenter Information
-* Presentation Information
-* Scheduling Information
-* Equipment requirements
-* Speaker Bio(s)
-* Abstract
-* Outline
-* Supporting Files
-* Submission Agreements

-These requirements are outlined below.
-Please be as detailed as possible so that our selection group can best evaluate your presentation against other submissions.

-Failure to provide any of the above information may invalidate your submission.
-Submitting only a whitepaper, PDF, or other document, without all the above information, will be considered an incomplete submission and will not be considered.

-You could read more about CFP submission requirements at: https://www.defcon.org/html/links/dc-speakerscorner.html#nikita-cfp, this will give you helpful tips and pointers regarding CFPs.

-SPECIAL NOTE:
-Please cut and paste your submission into the body of an email or within a .txt file.
-We request that applications are in plain text to avoid formatting errors.
-Please do not submit applications in .Pdf, .docx, .odf, or any other formats, else it may delay your review.
-Additional supporting materials that may help in the selection process such as code, white papers, proof of concept, etc. can be attached and included in other formats.

 ### Presenter Information

-Primary Speaker Name*:
+Primary Speaker Name*: Kyle Kelley
-Primary Speaker Title and Company (if applicable):
-Primary Speaker Email Address:
-Primary Speaker Phone Number:
+Primary Speaker Title and Company (if applicable): Developer Support Engineer, Rackspace Primary Speaker Email Address: rgbkrk@gmail.com Primary Speaker Phone Number: 720-299-3514
-Primary Speaker postal address:
-(Address is required if you would like us to mail your honorarium payment; you can also pick up payment on-site at the conference following your presentation)
-Additional Speakers' name(s)* & titles:
-Additional Email Addresses:
 Has the speaker(s) spoken at a previous DEF CON?
+No

 DEF CON promotes you as a speaker in several ways.
 We build a twitter list of all accepted speakers, we include your social media information on the web site and printed program so you get more followers, and sometimes retweet what you are up to.
 Please list the social media names and links that you'd like us to include in our promotion (Twitter, Facebook, etc):

-*No real name is necessary for submission; however if you are selected we will need your real name in order to complete your speaking honorarium payment.
-If that is problematic for you, please let us know to consider other arrangements.
+Twitter: rgbkrk
+GitHub: rgbkrk

 ### Presentation Information

-Presentation Title:
+Presentation Title: Is This Your Pipe?
+Hijacking the Build Pipeline.
 Is there a demonstration?
-Yes or No
+Yes
 Are you releasing a new tool?
-Yes or No
+Yes
 Are you releasing a new exploit?
-Yes or No
+No
 Is there audience participation?
 Yes or No
 Length of presentation?
+45 minutes
-(20 minutes, 45 minutes or 90 minutes) Are you currently submitting this topic to any other conferences held prior to DEF CON 22?
-Are you submitting to Black Hat USA?
-Yes or No
+Are you currently submitting this topic to any other conferences held prior to DEF CON 22?
+No Are you submitting to Black Hat USA?
+No
 Has this presentation been given or accepted to any other venue or conference?
-Yes or No

-If yes to either question, please list dates, venues, and how this version of your presentation is going to be different.
-We are looking for unique talks, so help us understand how your talk has been updated.

-Is your ability or willingness to speak predicated on your talk being accepted at Black Hat USA?
-Yes or No
+No Is your ability or willingness to speak predicated on your talk being accepted at Black Hat USA?
+No

 ### Scheduling

 Is there a specific day or time by which you must present?*

-* We work diligently to accommodate special speaking time-slots, but cannot guarantee any specific availability.
-We have dozens of presentations to arrange so we ask that you be available for speaking at any time during the conference.
-If you have special circumstances limiting when you can speak, please let us know ASAP otherwise we may not be able to accept your submission.
+No.

 Equipment needs & special requests (DEF CON will provide 1 LCD projector feed, 2 screens, microphones, wired and/or wireless Internet)

+Just the basics, nothing special.

 Will you require more than 1 LCD projector feed?
-Yes or No If yes, please specify how many and why.
+No.

 Will you require a white board?
-Yes or No
+No.
 Are there any other special equipment needs that you will require?
+No.

 ### Speaker Bio(s):